 Even though the term “road rage” is relatively new, incidents of aggressive driving and anger behind the wheel have been around almost as long as the automobile itself.

-And, while the vehicles we drive have become safer and the roads we drive on have been greatly improved, the way we’re behaving on those roads has become more dangerous.
+And, while the vehicles we drive have become safer and the roads we drive on have been greatly improved, the way we behave on those roads has become more dangerous.

-In fact, the AAA Foundation for Traffic Safety found that in a single year, nearly 80% of drivers admit to having feelings of anger and exhibiting some sort of aggressive behavior behind the wheel.
+In fact, the AAA Foundation for Traffic Safety found that nearly 80% of drivers admit to having feelings of anger and exhibiting some sort of aggressive behavior behind the wheel in a single year.